The NSW Battery PRDS Incentive is Now Available Book Now

 What Bi-directional chargers are available in Australia?

 The only current available bidirectional charger available in Australia is the Wallbox Quasar 1 which has been discontinued and will eventually be replaced by the recently announced Wallbox Quasar 2.
-Wallbox have only announced the Quasar, but no official release dates as of this article.
+Wallbox have not announced the Quasar 2's release in Australia.

 Does V2G and V2H degrade the battery faster?